 Chris thrives on a challenge - He'll cook anything anywhere and has; from a cave to a boat even on an isolated iceberg.

-Martin Dupée joined the Goymour Group as Commercial Manager for Banham Zoo in 2004, where in the intervening years he became Operations Manager at Banham Zoo, Head of Operations for Banham Zoo and Africa Alive! and, following the acquisition by the group in 2006, Dinosaur Adventure.
+Martin Dupee joined the Goymour Group as Commercial Manager for Banham Zoo in 2004, where in the intervening years he became Operations Manager at Banham Zoo, Head of Operations for Banham Zoo and Africa Alive! and, following the acquisition by the group in 2006, Dinosaur Adventure.
 In January 2012 Martin was appointed to the role of Director of Operations.
 In February 2013, the Zoological Society was formed which incorporated the two zoos, Banham Zoo and Africa Alive! enabling the conservation work of both zoos to be developed for future years.
 Martin is responsible for all guest services including marketing, catering, retail and cleaning across the both visitor attractions.

-Prior to joining Banham Zoo, Martin's career covered many aspects of retail and catering having worked for companies including Little Chef, Travelodge, Vision Express and Going Places after an early career in the Merchant Navy working for Shell UK and P&O Cruises.
+Prior to joining Banham Zoo, Martin's career covered many aspects of retail and catering having worked for companies including Little Chef, Vision Express and Going Places after an early career in the Merchant Navy working mainly for Shell UK and P&O Cruises.
 He was also a Magistrate serving on the Norwich and Norfolk Benches for 21 years.

 In addition to being a founding member of Visit East Anglia, Martin is also a Director and Chairman of Norfolk and Suffolk Tourist Attractions.